cmalinmayor/ultrack-i2k2024/tutorial/tracking.md

 ## Cellpose segmentation

 First, we define a function to predict the segmentation using Cellpose and the `cyto2` model.
-The `diamond` parameter is set to 75.0, which is a good starting point for this dataset.
+The `diameter` parameter is set to 75.0, which is a good starting point for this dataset.
 We also disable the normalization step in Cellpose, as we are doing our own normalization using the `gamma` parameter for contrast adjustment.

 ```{code-cell} ipython3